-After having obtained your internship approval, you will attend the mandatory pre-departure seminar which requires you meeting in person.
+After having obtained your internship approval, you must attend the mandatory pre-departure seminar, which requires you to meet in person.

 After having completed your Internship Abroad course, you will be invited to attend a re-entry workshop.
 The workshop will have two main objectives.
 Firstly, to raise your awareness of your experiences, and how the experiences contribute to the building of a conscious and responsible business student.
-Secondly, for the student to know how to best capitalise on their internship and course experience in recruitment processes.
+Secondly, to learn how you can best capitalise on your internship and course experience in job interviews.